MicrosoftDocs/fabric-docs/docs/data-engineering/environment-manage-resources.md

 ---
 title: Manage the resources in Fabric environment
-description: The Resources section in Fabric environment enable small resources management.
+description: The Resources section in Fabric environment enables small resources management.
 Learn how to use the resources folder in the development lifecycle. ms.author: shuaijunye
 author: ShuaijunYe
 ms.topic: how-to